Funnyhouse of a Negro: Role in the Black Arts Movement and legacy

 The Black Arts Movement in America was the "aesthetic and spiritual sister to the Black Power concept."
 The movement was dominated by masculine influences and an element of violence.
-Kennedy contributed her female voice to this movement by using the tactics of artists involved in the movement, such as reinventing language and forms, and by representing the experiences of black womenn.
+Kennedy contributed her female voice to this movement by using the tactics of artists involved in the movement, such as reinventing language and forms, and by representing the experiences of black women.
 After Funnyhouse of a Negro won the Obie Award for Distinguished Play in 1964, Kennedy's work gained force not only within the Black Arts Movement but also among aspiring black female playwrights.
 Ntozake Shange, Aishah Rahman, Suzan-Lori Parks, and Robbie McCauley were all influenced by Kennedy.

 Critics have noted that Kennedy's plays, specifically Funnyhouse of a Negro and its successor, The Owl Answers, offer "a plea for a more compassionate relationship between men and women in the black community", but the play also "urges black women artists to chart their own course — if necessary, even without approval from black male artists".
 Kennedy's play shows the vulnerability of the black woman, an experience that is still rarely represented in art and media.
 The play shows how black women suffer from their circumstances and that they are also susceptible to mental instability.
 Funnyhouse of a Negro encourages the audience to see black woman separately from the stereotypical independent black woman.